 The Come-Out phase:

-- Place a bet on the Pass Line or the Don’t Pass Line, then roll the dice
+- Place a bet on the Pass Line or Don’t Pass Line.
+Dice move around the table clockwise.

-- Rolls of 7 or 11 mean Pass Bets win and Don’t Pass Bets lose (crap out)
+- Rolls of 7 or 11 mean Pass Line Bets win and Don’t Pass Line Bets lose.

-- Rolls of 12 mean Pass Bets lose, but Don’t Pass Bets push (your bet stays on the table)
+- Rolls of 12 mean Pass Line Bets lose, but Don’t Pass Line Bets push (your bet stays on the table).